-GEORGIA Program components (continued) 511-2-904 - operating requirements; each SSP shall: (1) accept and dispose of hypodermic needles and syringes at no cost to consumers; (2) furnish new hypodermic needles and syringes to consumers at no cost and in quantities sufficient to minimize the likelihood of reuse; (3) provide consumers with direct services or referrals and linkages to care for: substance abuse counseling, education, and treatment; training and provision of naloxone; screening, prevention, treatment, and care services for HIV, viral hepatitis, sexually transmitted diseases, and tuberculosis; and evidence based interventions to reduce negative consequences of drug related behaviors; (4) operate only from locations of which the department has been notified and which must be at least 1,000 feet from any school or child care learning center; (5) strictly limit the disclosure of protected health information, including HIV status; (6) ensure that all staff are vaccinated against or immune to the hepatitis B virus; and (7) be overseen by an approved administrator.
-Each program shall notify the department of any of changes specified in the rule and shall, annually by December 1 each year, report the following data to the department, in a format specified by the department: (1) aggregated demographic information for consumers; (2) number of new syringes distributed to each consumer in each transaction; (3) the number of used syringes returned by consumers, including the number of syringes disposed of and the disposal method; (4) the number of referrals and linkages to care made to HIV, viral hepatitis, STD, and/or tuberculosis testing, service, and treatment providers; (5) the number of consumers tested for HIV, viral hepatitis, STDs, and tuberculosis through the program; (6) the number of referrals made to SUD treatment providers; (7) the number of needlestick injuries and splash exposures at the program, if any; and (8) such other information as deemed necessary by the department.
-511-2-905 - each SSP shall develop a policies and procedures manual for operation of the program which includes: (1) provisions regarding confidentiality of protected health information; (2) plan for the provision of substance abuse and harm reduction counseling, education, and referral services; (3) a site biosafety plan which includes: engineering and work practice controls to reduce the likelihood of exposure by SSP staff and consumers to bloodborne pathogens and other
+Program components (continued) 511-2-904 - operating requirements; each SSP shall: (1) accept and dispose of hypodermic needles and syringes at no cost to consumers; (2) furnish new hypodermic needles and syringes to consumers at no cost and in quantities sufficient to minimize the likelihood of reuse; (3) provide consumers with direct services or referrals and linkages to care for: substance abuse counseling, education, and treatment; training and provision of naloxone; screening, prevention, treatment, and care services for HIV, viral hepatitis, sexually transmitted diseases, and tuberculosis; and evidence based interventions to reduce negative consequences of drug related behaviors; (4) operate only from locations of which the department has been notified and which must be at least 1,000 feet from any school or child care learning center; (5) strictly limit the disclosure of protected health information, including HIV status; (6) ensure that all staff are vaccinated against or immune to the hepatitis B virus; and (7) be overseen by an approved administrator.
+Each program shall notify the department of any of changes specified in the rule and shall, annually by December 1 each year, report the following data to the department, in a format specified by the department: (1) aggregated demographic information for consumers; (2) number of new syringes distributed to each consumer in each transaction; (3) the number of referrals and linkages to care made to HIV, viral hepatitis, STDs, and tuberculosis through the program; (6) the number of needlestick injuries and splash exposures at the program, if any; and (8) such other information as deemed necessary by the department.
+511-2-905 - each SSP shall develop a policies and procedures manual for operation of the program which includes: (1) provisions regarding confidentiality of protected health information, education, and referral services; (3) a site biosafety plan which includes: engineering and work harm reduction counseling, education, and referral services; (3) a site biosafety plan which includes: engineering and work practice controls to reduce the likelihood of exposure by SSP staff and consumers to bloodborne pathogens and other